The Best Memorial Day Luggage Sales to Shop Before Summer Vacation

 From weddings to Memorial Day and all celebrations in between, the busy summer travel season calls for a luggage upgrade.
 To make your travel less stressful, you'll want the right kind of luggage that's both high-quality and affordable with tons of storage space.
 Broken zippers, faulty wheels and cracked exteriors are all signs that it's time to invest in a new suitcase.

-With Memorial Day weekend almost here, we're seeing excellent luggage sales and deals to help you save on brand-new carry-ons, checked bags, duffels and more for your next vacation.
+This Memorial Day, we're seeing excellent luggage sales and deals to help you save on brand-new carry-ons, checked bags, duffels and more for your next vacation.
 We've hunted down the best luggage deals available now, and so many sought-after brands are getting in the travel spirit by offering deep discounts.

 From Samsonite carry-ons to Amazon's best-selling luggage sets and even cult-favorite checked bags from Away and Calpak, shop all the best Memorial Day 2023 luggage sales and deals to get ready for an adventure-filled summer.